singularit-de/cookiecutter-django/{{cookiecutter.project_slug}}/README.md

 ## First Steps after creating the project with cookiecutter

+### If you are NOT using docker:

 1. ``cd`` into the created project folder or open it in your IDE
-2. create and activate a new virtual environment and install the requirements with `pip install -r requirements/local.txt`
+2. create and activate a new virtual environment and install the requirements
+   1. `virtualenv venv`
+   2. ``venv\Scripts\activate`` for windows or ``source venv/bin/activate`` for linux
+   3. `pip install -r requirements/local.txt`
 3. Optionally create a new ``.env`` file

-4. Create a new repository on our [Gitlab](https://www.singular-code.de) without a README.md
+### If you are using docker:

+1. Ensure pre-commit is installed on your base python interpreter
+   1. Install pre-commit with `pip install pre-commit`

+### Both:

-5. Git init and add the remote repository.
-This steps are usually shown on the empty repository page on Gitlab
+1. Git init and add the remote repository.
+These steps are usually shown on the empty repository page on Gitlab
     - Run git init `git init --initial-branch=main`
     - Add gitlab origin `git remote add origin {{ cookiecutter.repository_url }}`
     - Add all files `git add .`